client: simultaneous readdirs are very racy

 readdir c ends prematurely because xlist::iterator::end() returns true.

-#1 Updated by Greg Farnum about 3 years ago
+#1 Updated by Greg Farnum over 3 years ago

 - Priority changed from Normal to High

 Some obvious solutions are disqualified, both because we can't really track what directory listing's are in progress (via dirp's), and in particular because the client might just drop a readdir set or crash before finishing.
 So the solution needs to depend only on internal state tracking.I'm working on it.
 So far the winning approach is

 - keep track of the shared_gen when starting an MDS listing from offset 0 (well, 2, I guess)

 - when we get a response, if the shared_gen hasn't changed, set an "ordered_thru" to the latest offset

 - when satisfying a readdir, reference that ordered_thru instead of the simple COMPLETE and ORDERED flags :/